-Severe maternal complications less common during home birthsJune 13th, 2013 in Obstetrics & gynaecology /
+Severe maternal complications less common during home birthsJune 13, 2013 in Medicine & Health / Obstetrics & gynaecology

 Women with low risk pregnancies who choose to give birth at home have a lower risk of severe complications than women who plan a hospital birth, finds a study published in BMJ today.